joeveiga/nx-make-itc-ui/README.md

 #### Notes

-The generated monorepo will still need to be manually modified to:
+The generated monorepo will still need to be manually modified to.

-- Merge dependencies from all the projects into the global `package.json` for the monorepo
-- Port any necessary config from the old `angular.json` files to the `project.json` files for each app.
-This should be straight forward since both files use more or less the same schema

 I'm looking into ways to alleviate this, perhaps distributing a git patch file with these changes and applying it as part of the script execution (WIP).

 ## Make